GrowtopiaNoobs/GrowDocs/http_server/README.md

 `server` - IP adress to which should client connect.
 `port` - Port to which should client connect.
 `type` - I have no idea what it does.
-`maint` - This is mainterance message, if you remove `#` in front of it, then it will show this text.
+`maint` - This is maintenance message, if you remove `#` in front of it, then it will show this text.
 It is usually used when your ENet server is down.
 `beta_sever` - Same as `server`, but used when client is in beta mode.
 `beta_port` - Same as `port`, but used when client is in beta mode.
 `beta_type` - Same as `type`, but used when client is in beta mode.